TykTechnologies/tyk-operator/docs/development.md

 will be used by Tyk Operator to access the deployed Tyk Gateway.

 > The secret will contain required credentials mentioned [here](https://tyk.io/docs/tyk-stack/tyk-operator/installing-tyk-operator/#tyk-open-source).

-By default, we deploy Tyk Gateway v4.3 by using [`tyk-headless`](https://tyk.io/docs/tyk-oss/ce-helm-chart/) chart.

 #### Deploy Only Tyk Gateway